2025 Was a Turning Point for AI: Insights, Strategy and Education for Businesses

 When clarity comes first, AI becomes easier to adopt, safer to scale, and far more useful.
 This insight now shapes how our team approaches AI strategy and education for businesses.

-Why Odyssey Expanded Offers for AI Strategy and Education
+Expanding Odyssey Services: AI Strategy and Education for Businesses

 By the end of 2025, one thing was undeniable.
 Organizations don’t just need AI tools.
 They need confidence in how their people use AI and clarity on where AI belongs in the business.

-Helping Teams Move From AI Curiosity to Confident Adoption
+Helping Organizations Move from AI Curious to Confident AI Adoption

 Together, these offerings are designed to help organizations move from early experimentation to intentional, confident AI adoption.

-Odyssey’s AI education cohorts are live, virtual workshops designed specifically for your organization.
-Led by Odyssey Partners AI pioneer, Rob Niles, these sessions focus on helping employees use AI safely, confidently, and effectively in their everyday work.
+Odyssey’s AI education cohorts are live, virtual workshops tailored to your organization.
+Designed and led by Odyssey Partners AI pioneer, Rob Niles, these sessions focus on helping employees build the skills to use AI safely, confidently, and effectively in their everyday work.

 Each cohort includes:

-These workshops are ideal for teams who are curious about AI but want practical guidance they can use immediately.
+These workshops are ideal for teams who want practical AI skills they can apply immediately and strengthen over time.

 AI Strategy: Clarity Before Scale

-For organizations ready to move beyond experimentation, Odyssey’s AI strategy offering provides a structured approach to decision-making — helping teams understand where AI makes sense for their goals, where it introduces risk, and what needs to be in place before it’s rolled out more broadly.
+For organizations ready to move beyond experimentation, Odyssey’s AI strategy offering provides a structured approach to decision-making.
+This helps teams understand where AI makes sense for their goals, where it introduces risk, and what needs to be in place before it’s rolled out more broadly.

 We often describe this work as helping leaders get their bearings, providing clarity and direction before major investments are made.